 Amanda Bezet, MA

 I grew up in Zephyrhills, FL known both as “The Friendly City” and “The City of Pure Water.”
 My interest in collecting and reading books began at a very early age when my mother bought me Little Golden Books as a reward for good behavior.
 I continue to add to that collection, now as a stepmother to three and a mother to a daughter.

 I attended the University of Florida where I earned a B.A. in Anthropology.
 Next, I completed an A.A. in Zoo Animal Technology Santa Fe Community College.
 This specialized degree led to a diverse zoo career involving the care and training of various species including otters, emus, venomous snakes, cheetahs, Komodo dragons, parrots and birds of prey, porcupines, goats, and many more.
 I left this career to complete my M.A. in Library & Information Science at the University of South Florida.
 After completing a Supervised Field Work at the Mote Marine Laboratory Library in Sarasota, FL, I began my career in academic librarianship.
 I truly enjoy helping students to find the resources that they need to be successful in their degree programs.
 I also look forward to becoming a student again myself one day.

-Today I live in South Florida and enjoy spending my time reading, watching movies, going to the gym, shopping in thrift stores, eating vegetarian food (especially Indian), and just relaxing with my family and four cats--Modoc, Pepperoni, Peanut Butter, and Pistachio.
+Today I live in South Florida and enjoy spending my time reading, watching movies, going to the gym, shopping in thrift stores, eating vegetarian food (especially Indian), and just relaxing with my family and three cats--Pepperoni, Peanut Butter, and Pistachio.